Miley Cyrus Surfs With Liam Hemsworth As She Prepares For ‘The Voice’ Season 13

 Miley Cyrus and Liam Hemsworth began dating in 2010 and became engaged in 2012.
 However, just one year later, as Cyrus engaged in some very racy behavior at the 2013 MTV Video Music Awards, their relationship was called off and in the years that followed, they dated other people.

-As fans may recall, Miley Cyrus was linked to rapper Mike Will Made It months after her split from Hemsworth and months later, she was rumored to be dating a number of men, including Jared Leto, Patrick Schwarzenegger, Kellan Lutz and Douglas Booth.
+As fans may recall, Miley Cyrus was linked to rapper Mike Will Made It months after her split from Hemsworth, and months later, she was rumored to be dating a number of men, including Jared Leto, Patrick Schwarzenegger, Kellan Lutz, and Douglas Booth.
 She was also linked to Victoria’s Secret model Stella McCartney and rapper Brooke Candy.
-Meanwhile, Hemsworth faced rumors of relationships with January Jones, Nina Dobrev, Eiza Gonzalez and Maika Monroe.
+Meanwhile, Hemsworth faced rumors of relationships with January Jones, Nina Dobrev, Eiza Gonzalez, and Maika Monroe.

-After years of seeing other people, Miley Cyrus and Liam Hemsworth were spotted together in Los Angeles and in early 2016, Cyrus was photographed with her engagement ring back on.
+After years of seeing other people, Miley Cyrus and Liam Hemsworth were spotted together in Los Angeles, and in early 2016, Cyrus was photographed with her engagement ring back on.
 Since then, fans have been wondering when the couple will make their romance official.

 “[Miley Cyrus is] telling close friends she’ll move to Australia next year,” a source told Life & Style magazine at the end of last month.